virtuozzo/cloudscripting-docs/docs/index.md

 * **Injection** - supplying default actions, <a href="creating-manifest/placeholders/" target="_blank">placeholders</a>, platform API methods, environment variables, request parameters and input settings in custom scripts by default

-<p dir="ltr" style="text-align: justify;">The developed Cloud Scripting solutions are wrapped into packages and distributed with Jelastic Packaging Standard (<a href="https://www.virtuozzo.com/application-platform-docs/jps/" target="_blank">JPS</a>).
-This is accomplished through preparing a manifest file in JSON format.
+<p dir="ltr" style="text-align: justify;">The developed Cloud Scripting solutions are wrapped into packages and distributed through preparing a manifest file in JSON format.
 Such packaged solutions can be effortlessly deployed to the platform via <a href="https://www.virtuozzo.com/application-platform-docs/environment-import/" target="_blank">import</a> functionality.</p>

 <p dir="ltr" style="text-align: justify;">The example below represents the Cloud Scripting basic use case.
-This manifest declares the creation of a new environment with the Payara Micro cluster image and provides possibility to configure new cluster members while scaling nodes.
+This manifest declares the creation of a new environment with the Payara Micro cluster image certified by Virtuozzo Application Platform and provides possibility to configure new cluster members while scaling nodes.
 Within the manifest, the following key parameters are declared:</p>

 * `nodes` - a environment topology which will be created